 Group Tax Strategy

-• The UK companies in the Square Enix Group all follow these principles in managing their tax affairs.
+The UK companies in the Square Enix Group all follow these principles in managing their tax affairs.

 Tax Governance

 Tax forms part of the accounting and finance function of the business.
-The Group CAO has overall responsibility for Group tax matters.
+The Group CFO has overall responsibility for Group tax matters.
 Local Financial Directors (or equivalent) are responsible for tax in their local jurisdictions.

 The business effectively manages tax risks through the timely gathering and sharing of information across the Group and regular communication between Group companies.
-There is regular communication between the Group CAO and the Western Finance Directors in order to review worldwide tax issues.
+There is regular communication between the Group CFO and the Western Finance Directors in order to review worldwide tax issues.

-In the UK, day-to-day tax operations are delegated to the UK Group Head of Finance.
+In the UK, day-to-day tax operations are delegated to the Tax Manager.

-The UK Group Head of Finance communicates regularly with staff from across the UK and Western business to keep informed of any changes, and monitors developments in tax legislation to understand its impact on the UK Group.
-The UK Group Head of Finance is in regular contact with the Western Sr. Corporate Controller, as well as relevant members of the Group’s Corporate Headquarters.
+The Tax Manager communicates regularly with staff from across the UK and Western business to keep informed of any changes, and monitors developments in tax legislation to understand its impact on the UK Group.
+The Tax Manager is in regular contact with the Western Sr. Corporate Controller, UK Group Head of Finance as well as relevant members of the Group’s Corporate Headquarters.

 UK tax risks are managed in line with the overall Group Tax strategy and follow business procedures and internal controls required to comply with J-SOX reporting rules.
-The UK Group Head of Finance reviews UK specific risks and maintains a UK tax risk register.
+The Tax Manager reviews UK specific risks and maintains a UK tax risk register.
+The UK Group companies nominate a Senior Accounting Officer (‘SAO’) who is responsible for ensuring that those companies establish and maintain appropriate tax accounting arrangements to allow tax liabilities to be calculated accurately in all material respects.

 Approach to tax risks and tax planning

-The Square Enix Group maintains a low tax-risk profile whilst maximizing long-term corporate value and fulfilling all tax responsibilities.
+The Square Enix Group maintains a low tax-risk profile whilst maximising long-term corporate value and fulfilling all tax responsibilities.
 The Group commits to not entering into tax avoidance arrangements or artificial planning that does not follow commercial reality or is at odds with the purpose of local legislation.
 Square Enix does not use tax havens for tax avoidance purposes.

 The approach to tax in the UK is in line with the Group strategy, and where a tax treatment is uncertain, the impact on the Group is evaluated and resolved with an aim of maintaining low risk.
 The Group operates within a system of complex international tax rules, and therefore where there are matters of uncertainty; Square Enix will engage external professional advisors for support to ensure it remains fully compliant in the UK and overseas.

 Where available and aligned with business activities, Square Enix will take advantage of available UK corporate tax reliefs for its activities, including those available for research and development and those specifically aimed at video games companies.
-In the UK, Square Enix also contributes through payment and collection of a variety of other taxes including VAT, employment taxes (including national insurance), import duties and withholding taxes.

 Relationship with HMRC